-Cooper, and Santee Cooper continues to invest in its generation resources through capital major component replacements, maintenance. efficiency improvement projects, and control system upgrades to achieve lowcost, reliable power over the long а result of term.
-As these investments, along with the efforts of a talented and engaged team, Santee Cooper maintains a high
+Cooper, and Santee Cooper continues to invest in its generation resources through capital major component replacements. maintenance. efficiencv improvement projects, and control system upgrades to achieve lowcost, reliable power over the long а result of these As term. investments, along with the efforts of a talented and engaged team, Santee Cooper maintains a high